 “The battery’s dead on mine.”

 Camryn’s mother released a blood curdling scream.
 Quick to react, her father turned his eyes back to the road just in time to see a large shadow of a creature blocking their way.
 He slammed on the brakes, causing the tires to squeal and the car to spin out of control.
 Camryn echoed her mother’s screams as the car began to roll, crashing into the blacktop with each turn.
-Her arm smash against the side of the door, and projectile objects hit her in the face.
-The twirling, spinning motion of the car made her dizzy.
+Her arm smashed against the side of the door, and shards of glass hit her in the face.
+The twirling, spinning motion made her dizzy.
 Then, with a sudden jolt, the car fell silent.

 “My elbow hurts.”

 She quickly scanned the vehicle.
-Her mother was hunched over the dashboard, her forehead flush against the cracked windshield.
+Her mother was hunched over the dashboard with her forehead flush against the windshield.
 “Mom?”
-Camryn called out, hoping to get a response from the lifeless body.
-“Mom?”
+Camryn called out, hoping to get a response.
+“Mom, are you ok?”

 When her mother didn’t answer, she fumbled around for her seatbelt and set herself free, falling to the ceiling with a thud.
-Once she regained her stability, she crawled over to her mother and pulled her body back against the seat.
+Once she regained her stability, she crawled over to the front passenger’s seat and pulled her mother’s body back against the seat.
 Hoping to find signs of life, she felt for a pulse.
 Not even the faintest thump was felt.

-Not wanting to look, she turned to her father, whose lifeless body hung halfway out the broken driver’s side window, and his arm was twisted into the steering wheel like a pretzel.
-Struggling to breathe, Camryn held her face in her hands and sobbed.
+Afraid to look, she turned to her father, whose lifeless body hung halfway out the broken driver’s side window.
+“Daddy?”

-From the back seat, her brother asked, “What’s that smell?”
+From the back seat, Camryn’s brother asked, “What’s that smell?”

 Camryn took a whiff.
 Gasoline.
-Panic-stricken, she climbed to him and helped release his seatbelt.
-“Toby, we need to get out of here.
+Panic-stricken, she climbed back to help him release his seatbelt.
+“We need to get out of here.
 Now!”
-She supported his injured arm as best she could and drug him out the back window, which had been completely shattered.
+She supported his body as best she could and drug him out the shattered back window.

-Toby’s arm hit the door frame.
+Toby hit his arm on the door frame.
 “Ouch, Camryn!
 That hurts!” he wailed.

 “Are Mom and Dad ok?”
 Toby asked.

 Camryn looked around, trying to figure out where they were.
-Pitch blackness.
-She couldn’t see a thing.
+But with only the moonlight to guide her, she couldn’t see much.

 “Camryn!”
 Toby yelled trying to get her attention.
 “Are Mom and Dad…”

 “No!”
-Toby lunged toward the enflamed vehicle, but Camryn grabbed his arm and held him back, sheltering him with her body.
-“No, no!” he wailed, then he buried his head in Camryn’s chest and cried.
-They held each other in the rain, sobbing as they watched the car burn.
+Toby lunged toward the engulfed vehicle.
+Camryn grabbed his arm and held him back, sheltering him with her body.
+He fought to break free, but it was too late.
+Flames engulfed the overturned vehicle and black smoke spewed from the underbelly.
+Toby buried his head in Camryn’s chest, and they both sobbed as they watched the car burn.

-On the side of a hill, Camryn spotted what looked like a cave.
+Several yards into the woods, Camryn spotted what looked like a cave on the side of a hill.
 “Wait here,” she said to her brother.

 Toby didn’t like this situation.
 Not only was he left alone in the dark, but he also feared that an angry animal might try to attack his sister.
 “Camryn,” he muttered.
 “Come back here.”

 “Toby, I’m fine.”
 She approached the rocky structure and peeked inside.
-The cave wasn’t a huge sanctuary, but it was a big enough and far enough out of the elements to house them for the night.
-“Come here,” she encouraged him.
+The cave wasn’t a huge sanctuary, but it was big enough and far enough out of the elements to house them for the night.
+“Come on,” she encouraged him.
 “We’ll be safe here.”